Soluto/stitch/docs/upstream_authentication.md

 ## Design

-Stitch works with two more resources:.
+Stitch works with two more resources:

 `Upstream` specifies how to identify requests going to some upstream data source, and what kind of authentication it requires.